 Rarely.
 The only risk is if speed comes at the cost of understanding.
 A user who clicks through onboarding without understanding the product might churn later.
 Balance speed with comprehension, but always err toward faster.

-Want to experience fast time-to-value for your SEO? theStacc publishes 30 SEO-optimized articles to your site every month.
-Automatically.
-Start for $1 →
+Want faster time-to-value on your own SEO? theStacc plans, writes, and publishes SEO articles to your site on autopilot.
+Sign up for free →

 Sources